 Security, security, security.

 Data stored in ‘the cloud’ is actually stored on servers located all over the world.
 These servers can be accessed from absolutely anywhere and the data on them is only as safe as the humans that set up the protection around them.
-As many recent high profile data breaches have shown (Twitter, British Airways, Zoom, the list goes on), these security measures are simply not up to the task of keeping out ever more skilled and ambitious hackers.
+As many high profile data breaches have shown (Twitter, British Airways, Zoom, the list goes on), these security measures are not up to the task of keeping out ever more skilled and ambitious hackers.

 If your data is stored on your phone, it can’t be hacked like this.
 The fingerprint or face scan you use to unlock your phone is almost impossible to hack and, so is the data itself.
-What's more, hacking a big database with a million records in it is worth a hacker's effort, hacking a single phone just isn't.

 The other issue with allowing companies to store your personal data is that once you’ve given a company some of your personal information, it’s easy to forget what you’ve shared with them and impossible to control how they use it.
 This misuse of data is becoming more widespread as businesses try to squeeze more and more value out of the information that they hold about their customers.

-When you store your data on your device YOU remain in complete control of that information.
+When you store your data on your device you remain in complete control of that information.
 You decide exactly which pieces of data to share with a company and you will be able to decide precisely what they can use it for and how long they can keep it.